BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 The flashlight adapter can be ordered with an [Adapter for striker](#threads).
 This adapter is super useful because it's already threaded with male and female sides.

-The generic custom machined part has 16 small holes, each 4.04mm in diameter and 3.30mm depth.
+The generic custom machined part has 16 small holes, each 4.10mm in diameter and 3.30mm depth.

-I specifically chose that 3.30mm depth so that I can use with 4mm diameter [neodymium disc magnets](./docs/neodymium_magnets_amazon_listing.png) that have a **2mm height** (not a typo).
+It just so happens that in practice, my choice of 3.30mm depth works with the [neodymium disc magnets](./docs/neodymium_magnets_amazon_listing.png) I chose, which according to the listing are **2mm in height** (apparently they're less).

-That allows me to decide whether a magnet hole is male or female.
-I can either put 2 magnets in the hole, which will cause the top magnet to extrude ~1mm (male), or I can choose to put only 1 magnet in the hole which will leave a ~1mm depth hole (female).

-I chose 3.30mm instead of 3.00mm to leave some room for super glue.\
+It just so happens that the specific magnets I bought, somehow [fit perfectly](./docs/two_stacked_magnets_fit_in_3.3mm_hole_perfectly.jpg) into the 3.3mm hole when two are stacked on each other in each hole and with super glue prepared at the bottom (no super glue between the two magnets).

+The magnets are **very** slightly extruding which does cause purple light to be slightly visible when flashlight mode is on, but it's still a [tight fit](./docs/tight_fit_despite_magnets_slightly_extruding.jpg).

+The small gap is also a feature- it causes the flashlight adapter to **not** be air-tight which makes it easier to change focus without causing a vacuum (which was a feature that was bothering me in the default flashlight adapter behaviour).

-I chose 4.04mm instead of 4.00mm to leave some room for machine error and for super glue.
+I originally chose 4.04mm hole width but that was not enough to leave room for machine tolerance and temperature changes, so then I changed the design to 4.10mm hole to make it easier to push-in the magnets.

 # Process